Moopinger/smugglefuzz/README.md

 It is pretty tricky to find a server that supports HTTP2 but not TLS, however if you find yourself in such a position this branch might help you out.

-Because this is experimental, expect some false positives.

 # SmuggleFuzz
 HTTP/2 based downgrade and smuggle scanner